black-bits/laravel-cognito-auth/README.md

     $cognitoClient->deleteUser($user->email);
     $user->delete();
 ```

+We have implemented a new config option `delete_user`, which you can access through `AWS_COGNITO_DELETE_USER` env var.
+If you set this config to true, the user is deleted in the Cognito pool.
+If it is set to false, it will stay registered.
+Per default this option is set to false.

 To access our CognitoClient you can simply pass it as a parameter to your Controller Action where you want to perform
 the deletion.